RaspberryPi rp2040

 Programming using SDB

-Most (but no all) RP2040 boards provide a serial (SDB) debug port.
+Most (but not all) RP2040 boards provide a serial (SDB) debug port.
 The “nuttx” ELF file can be uploaded with an appropriate SDB programmer module and companion software.

 Running NuttX

-The usbnsh configuration provides the console access by USB CDC/ACM serial devcice.
-The console is available by using a terminal software on the USB host.
+The usbnsh configuration that most supported boards provide allows console access by USB CDC/ACM serial device.
+The console is available by using a terminal software on your host computer with the device plugged in.
+Some options are:

 Supported Boards